nico-alvz/taller2-arqui/README.md

 Services expose `/healthz` endpoints for checks.

 ## Seeding example users
-Run the users service seeder to populate the database with fake data:
+Run the users service seeder to populate the database with fake data.
+If `AMQP_URL` is set it will publish `user.created` events to RabbitMQ:
 ```bash
 cd users_service
 python seeder.py